 While medication can be helpful for managing ADHD symptoms, it does not address the underlying brain dysfunction that is often present in individuals with ADHD.
 Neurofeedback, on the other hand, targets the root cause of ADHD by training the brain to produce optimal brainwave patterns.
 By doing so, neurofeedback can help individuals with ADHD reduce their reliance on medication over time.

 That being said, there are some factors to consider when combining neurofeedback and medication.
-For example, some medications can affect brainwave patterns and may interfere with neurofeedback training.
+For example, some medications can affect brainwave patterns and may interfere with ADHD neurofeedback training.
 Additionally, it is important to work with a highly experienced mental health practitioner such as Dr. Roseann who has experience working with individuals who are on medication.

 One study by Arns et al. (2013) investigated the effects of medication on neurofeedback treatment for ADHD.
 The study found that medication did not have a significant impact on the effectiveness of neurofeedback, and that individuals who were taking medication during neurofeedback training showed similar improvements in ADHD symptoms as those who were not taking medication.